This post is a modified version of a post that I wrote back in June of 2008. What I wrote then is just as valid today as it was then.

 In the event of Israel and the US attacking Iran, one can expect to see not just Iran’s nuclear facilities destroyed, indeed, that will be just a minor part of the operation, but there will also be major attacks against Iranian military targets including air bases, missile storage areas, barracks, etc. Iran’s communications systems and government buildings will also likely be targeted.
 In short, the Iranian government would be bombed into capitulation.

-One can also expect Israel to launch an attack, probably simultaneously with the assault on Iran, against Hamas in the Gaza and Hezbollah in southern Lebanon.
-Israel may also attack Syria pre-emptively on the basis that Syria has a mutual assistance treaty with Iran.
+One can also expect Israel to launch an attack, probably simultaneously with the assault on Iran, against Hamas in the Gaza Strip and Hezbollah in Lebanon.
+Israel may also attack Syria pre-emptively on the basis that Syria has a mutual assistance treaty with Iran and despite the current domestic problems Syria is experience.
 The resulting conflict could have a devastating effect both on the region and around the world.
 As well as bringing death and destruction to countless Iranians, Palestinians, Lebanese and Syrians, many Israelis may also die as Iran launches missiles in a counter attack against Israel, a move that could escalate rapidly if Israel decided to its use nuclear weapons against Iran in retaliation to an Iranian counter attack.

 The economic consequences for the rest of the world could also be catastrophic.
 Oil prices, already at record levels due to the uncertainties prevailing in the region, would play havoc with economies world wide.

 Then there are the unknowns.
 How, for example, will Russia, a supplier of nuclear equipment to Iran, and China, a customer of Iran’s resources, react to such an attack?
 How will the UN handle a pre-emptive assault against Iran?
 How will the governments of the other Arab states react?
 How will the peoples of the other Arab states react?
 What will happen in Iraq, already destroyed by over half a decade of fighting?